Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions

 \subsection{Number densities above \Mstar>$\rm 10^{10}M_\odot$}

 Due to the number of simulations with limited resolution, and because at lower redshift it is often used as a benchmark, it is also useful to explore the number density of massive quiescent galaxies with \Mstar>$\rm 10^{10}M_\odot$.
-This naturally reduces our sample size to around 610 massive quiescent galaxies.
+This naturally reduces our sample size to 614 massive quiescent galaxies.
 We explore their number densities in Fig. \ref{fig:number-density-10}.
 We compare them to a selection of other comparable observations and simulations.

-Fig. \ref{fig:number-density-10} upper panel shows our observed number density versus several comparable studies.
-Observationally, due to the large volume area probed by our study we are able to use more finely grained binning enabling a greater understanding of the evolution of the number density.
-Comparing with the literature, there are few JWST era number densities studies with large volumes and most are based on single fields that are likely to be affected by cosmic variance \citep[e.g.][]{Steinhardt2021, Carnall2023, Long2024, Valentino2023, Jespersen2025}.
-In spite of this, we find good agreement with the results of \citet{Baker2025a}, which was based on a small survey area of GOODS-S (also included as a field within this work) but with a correction to the photometric number densities based on their spectroscopic sample.
-We find significantly more massive quiescent galaxies than those found by \citet{Nanayakkara2025}, but this was based on a much smaller area so may be probing an under dense region of massive quiescent galaxies.
-Again we see the effect of the overdensity in CEERS on the \citet{Carnall2023} number densities which are significantly higher than ours at z=4-5 (but based on only a handful of galaxies in a small area).
+Fig. \ref{fig:number-density-10}, upper panel, shows our observed number density versus several comparable studies.
+Observationally, due to the large volume area probed by our study, we are able to use more finely grained binning enabling a greater understanding of the evolution of the number density.
+Comparing with the literature, there are few JWST-era studies on number densities in fields with large volumes, and most are based on single fields that are likely to be significantly affected by cosmic variance \citep[e.g.][]{Steinhardt2021, Carnall2023, Long2024, Valentino2023, Jespersen2025}.
+In spite of this, we find good agreement with the results of \citet{Baker2025a}, which was based on a small survey area of GOODS-S (also included as a field within this work) but with a correction to the photometric number densities based on their spectroscopic sample. {They used a traditional UVJ selected photometric sample \citep[selected via][]{Ji2024} as the baseline, but rescaled the quiescent galaxy number densities based on the confirmation/accuracy rate when compared to a spectroscopic sample, which itself was selected primarily by an evolving sSFR cut.} We find significantly more massive quiescent galaxies than those found by \citet{Nanayakkara2025}, but their result was based on spectroscopy in a smaller area.
+Again we see the effect of the overdensity in CEERS on the \citet{Carnall2023} number densities which are significantly higher than ours at $z=4-5$ (but based on only a handful of galaxies in a small area).
 As shown in the previous section, we again find a number density lower than was found in \citet{Weibel2024qgal} for our \Mgten number densities.